Multiple optimization runs per model with summaries

 method.- output_dir

 (string) A path to a directory where CmdStan should write its output CSV files.
+For MCMC there will be one file per chain; for other methods there will be a single file.
 For interactive use this can typically be left at

 NULL

 (temporary directory) since CmdStanR makes the CmdStan output (posterior draws and diagnostics) available in R via methods of the fitted model objects.
-The behavior ofoutput_dir
+This can be set for an entire R session usingoptions(cmdstanr_output_dir)

 is as follows:If